organisciak/dissertation/document/3_typology.md

     Is the collaboration indirect (i.e. contributors work on parts independently) or truly collaborative?
     How is quality controlled for?

--   Beneficiary: Who is asking for the contributions?
+-   Beneficiary / Director: Who is asking for the contributions?
 Who is benefiting?

 -   Centrality: Is the crowdsourcing central to the system?